RegardsOss/RegardsOss.github.io/_docs/microservice-dam/geometry.md

 ## Astro

-Astronomic data are saved taking into account right ascention as a longitude and declination as a latitude, all in degrees.
+Astronomic data are saved taking into account right ascension as a longitude and declination as a latitude, all in degrees.
 These geometries are then projected into a perfect sphere with medium earth radius (also known as authalic sphere).
 Same algorithm as Mars one is then used.
 The only difference is that to specify a circle for circle search, **half-angle of the cone in degrees** is specified in place of the radius.